Fiction Editing Service How to Write

 Editor's Comment:

-One ongoing friendship with a writer/client I have been privileged to enjoy is with Bill O’Leary who lives in Phuket, Thailand.
+Sometimes we take for granted the value that writing has for everyone involved: writer, reader, and special beneficiaries alike.
+One ongoing friendship with a writer/client I have been privileged to enjoy is with Bill O'Leary who lives in Phuket, Thailand.
 His own survival story in the Thailand tsunami is an amazing tale.
-Yet instead of focusing on his own story, he turned his talents to collecting, writing and publishing—at his own expense—the stories of other survivors with all proceeds going to help the orphans of that natural disaster.
+Yet instead of focusing on his own story, he turned his talents to collecting, writing and publishing, at his own expense, the stories of other survivors with all proceeds going to help the orphans of that natural disaster.

 From Bill O'Leary, from Thailand: